JoshuaBrockschmidt/simple-rnn/README.md

 # Simple RNN
-A simple implementation of a recurrent nueral network.
+A simple implementation of a recurrent neural network.